 So for individuals who suffer from depression and abuse alcohol, it’s not that giving up alcohol makes you depressed.
-That implies sobriety is the root cause of your depression, which it’s not.
 Alcohol actually exacerbates existing mental health problems and, in some cases, causes them by chemically changing the brain.

 That latter point, combined with the withdrawal process, makes you feel like things will never be good again.
 Understanding why it happens can help you get through it with realistic expectations.

 A big reason many people experience depression after giving up alcohol involves alcohol’s impact on the brain.

 Dopamine is a neurotransmitter, which means it acts as a chemical messenger between neurons.
 It plays a critical role in the reward system in our brain.
 You may have heard it referred to as the “feel-good” chemical.

 Our brains release dopamine in response to or anticipation of things we enjoy, like certain foods, sex, buying a new shirt, or seeing a loved one.

 The anticipation of that same thing will raise your dopamine levels in the future.
 It’s why smelling Thanksgiving dinner from the living room can be such a maddening experience.
 You are craving something you can’t quite have yet.
 That’s dopamine at work, too.

 If an emergency arose and you could no longer stay and enjoy Thanksgiving dinner, your dopamine levels would drop and take your mood along with it.

 How Alcohol Impacts Dopamine Levels

 Alcohol artificially elevates dopamine levels in your brain in a big way.
 When we drink, the reward system in the brain gets switched on, and we start to feel amazing.
 That’s the initial buzz of the first drink or two at work.